activecollab/activecollab-feather-sdk/README.md

 $client->setSslVerifyPeer(false);
 ```

-**Note:** Option to turn off SSL peer verification has been added in Active Collab SDK 3.1.
+**Note:** Option to turn off SSL peer verification has been added in ActiveCollab SDK 3.1.

 ## Constructing a client instance